Life Happens in Small Groups

 Student Night

-Led by Shelbi Cronkright
+Leader: Shelbi Cronkright

-Wednesdays from 7-8:30pm
+Wednesdays

-Lower Level 807 Building
+Lower Level, 807 Building

 Share Life Through Community.
 Join a Small Group!